Back in the mid-1950's, doctors in the United States began receiving colorful postcards from

 Arabic, Dutch, English, French, German, Greek, Italian, Portuguese, Spanish, Swedish

-Algeria, Argentina, Australia, Belgian Congo, Belgium, Brazil, Canada, Canal Zone, Chile, Cuba, Ecuador
+Algeria, Argentina, Australia, Australian Antarctic Territory, Belgian Congo, Belgium, Brazil, Canada, Canal Zone, Chile, Colombia,

-France, Germany, Greece, Hawaii (pre-statehood), Hong Kong, Italy, Lebanon, Luxembourg, Mexico, Morrocco, Netherlands
+Cuba, Ecuador, France, Germany, Greece, Hawaii (pre-statehood), Hong Kong, Italy, Lebanon, Luxembourg, Mexico, Morocco, Netherlands

-Nicaragua, Pakistan Peru, Philippines, Portugal, Puerto Rico, South Africa, Sweden, Switzerland, Syria, Uruguay, USA
+Nicaragua, Pakistan, Peru, Philippines, Portugal, Puerto Rico, South Africa, Spain, Sweden, Switzerland, Syria, Uruguay, USA

 To join or just ask a question, send me an email!